 Academic Magazine Communications of the ACM, 2024

-A deep dive into blockchain interoperability: why it is needed, progress that has been made, how it is currently deployed and used, and likely paths of future development.
+Description: A deep dive into blockchain interoperability: why it is needed, progress that has been made, how it is currently deployed and used, and likely paths of future development.

 Paper Preprint